lgick/eslint-plugin-no-consecutive-caps/README.md

 ## ✨ Key Features

 - **Strict Naming Style:** Disallows acronyms like `userID` or `APIKey` in favor of `userId` and `apiKey` for improved consistency.
-- **Intelligent Detection:** Uses scope analysis to determine which identifiers are declared within your codebase. **It will not trigger errors** on properties and methods from third-party libraries or built-in browser APIs.
+- **Intelligent Detection:** Uses scope and AST analysis to determine which identifiers are declared within your codebase. **It will not trigger errors** on properties from third-party libraries or built-in browser APIs.
-- **Comprehensive Fixer:** Automatically renames all occurrences of a variable, function, or class throughout its scope with a single command.
+- **Comprehensive Fixer:** Automatically renames all occurrences of an identifier—including variables, functions, classes, and their properties (`this.myProp`)—throughout its scope with a single command.
 - **Flexible Exceptions:** Allows you to specify a list of permitted acronyms if needed.
 - **Flat Config Ready:** Designed for the modern `eslint.config.js` format.